 Examples of work done by biomedical engineers include:

 - designing and constructing cardiac pacemakers,

-defibrillators, artificial kidneys, blood oxygenators, hearts, blood vessels, joints, arms,
+defibrillators, artificial kidneys, blood oxygenators, hearts, blood

-computer systems to monitor patients
+- designing computer systems to monitor patients

 during surgery or in intensive care, or to monitor healthy persons in

 unusual environments, such as astronauts in space or underwater divers

 at great depth.

 blood chemistry, such as potassium, sodium, 02, CO2, and pH.

 therapeutic uses, such as a laser system for eye surgery or a device